-Continuation of Music 128, including instruction in manual and pedal work, three voice compositions, and registration techniques.
+Continuation of Music 125, including instruction in manual and pedal work, three voice compositions. and registration techniques.

-130•131 Elementary Voice 2 Units UC
+130•131 Elementary Voice

 Prerequisite: Ability to match pitches.
 Courses need not be taken in sequence.
-Lecture: 1 hour per week and Studio: 2 hours per week

 Introduction to the proper use of the voice in both singing and speaking, including techniques of posture, breathing, breath control, tone color, diction, use of the simple musical repertoire, and beginning interpretation.
-132 Elementary Guitar 2 Units UC
+132 Elementary Guitar